adjtomo/seisflows/docs/index.rst

 Getting Started
 ===============

 Perhaps the easiest way to get started is to run a few examples.

 Users with accounts on ``tiger.princeton.edu`` can run a number of ready-to-go test cases following these :doc:`instructions <tiger>`.

-Other users can download and run an example following the alternate :doc:`instructions <instructions>`.
+Other users can download and run an example following the alternate :doc:`alternate instructions <instructions>`.

 Documentation